Power law condition for stability of Poisson hail: Introduction

-(resp.\ $ P(T_{x,m} > t ) <C^\prime / t^\alpha $). \end{lemma} We will deal with the discretized system where at server $w$ at time $n$ a job requiring service time $T_{w,n} $ from each server in the cube $[w-R_{w,n},w+R_{w,n} ] ^d $.
-As discussed in \cite{BF}, this discretization is effective in that if we can show stability for the discretized system of jobs then we will have shown stability for the original system: the workload at time $m$ for this system will dominate that arising from the nondscretized model.
-It is also as well to note here that we have not given up too much here.
-In principle if we have multiple $w$ jobs arriving during interval $(m-1,m]$ then we could in principle lose if one job required a long service but only from $w$ while a second job required a very short service from a large cube of servers centred at $w$.
-However this will be rare for small $\lambda $, where our analysis is most relevant. \end{section}
+the sum taken over all jobs $i$ arriving on the time interval $(m-1,m]$ at site $x$.
+Since the summands in $R_{x,m}$ are i.i.d.\ and their number is Poisson (and, therefore, light-tailed), it is clear that $R_{x,m}$ has finite $\alpha$ moment if each summand has finite $\alpha$ moment.
+Similarly for $T_{x,m}$. \begin{lemma} If for $ \alpha > 0$, $\IE (\diam B)^{\alpha} <\infty$ (resp., $\IE \tau_i^{\alpha} <\infty$), then $\IE R_{x,m}^{\alpha} <\infty$ (resp. $\IE T_{x,m}^{\alpha}<\infty$). \end{lemma} We will deal with the discretized system where at server $w$ at time $n$ a job requiring service time $T_{w,n} $ from each server in the cube $[w-R_{w,n},w+R_{w,n} ] ^d $.
+By the monotonicity (see \cite{BF} for detail), this discretization is effective in that if we can show stability for the discretized system of jobs then we will have shown stability for the original system: the workload at time $m$ for this system will dominate that arising from the nondscretized model.
+It is also as well to note that we have not given up too much here.
+In principle, if we have multiple $w$ jobs arriving during interval $(m-1,m]$ then we could, again in principle, lose if one job required a long service but only from $w$ while a second job required a very short service from a large cube of servers centred at $w$.
+However this will be rare for small $\lambda $, where our analysis is most relevant.